appeler/edit_names/README.md

 | macro avg     | 0.43      | 0.34   | 0.36     | 43433   |
 | weighted avg  | 0.76      | 0.78   | 0.76     | 43433   |

-For another set of analyses, we use the probability estimates can compute the RMSE.
+For another set of analyses, we use the distribution (what proportion of people with last name X are nh_black, nh_white, etc.) and compute the RMSE.
 The generalization RMSE (for cosine distance only; see below for link to nb) is .16.

 ### Workflow